Sustainable Finance Disclosure Regulation

 A Sustainability Risk event may arise and impact a specific investment or may have a broader impact on an economic sector, geographical or political region or country which may impact the portfolio of the fund(s) in its entirety.

-The broad ESG Goals of Latitude and Longitude may lead CARN to invest in or exclude securities for non-financial reasons, irrespective of market opportunities in order to achieve the stated ESG Goals.
-While we remain convinced that the integration of sustainability and ESG considerations will support strong returns over time, the risk remains that the financial returns of our funds may not be equivalent to or surpass those of non-ESG financial products.
+The broad ESG Goals of Latitude may lead CARN to invest in or exclude securities for non-financial reasons, irrespective of market opportunities in order to achieve the stated ESG Goals.
+While we remain convinced that the integration of sustainability and ESG considerations will support strong returns over time, the risk remains that the financial returns of our fund may not be equivalent to or surpass those of non-ESG financial products.